viksant/viksant.github.io/_posts/2023-2-1-Love_Machine_HTB.md

 If we access the domain, we can see how we are facing a voting system created in PHP, so let's look for an exploit:

-Luckily we found a python script that allows us to change the password to the admin user: `php/webapps/49843.txt.
+Luckily we found a SQL inejction that allows us to bypass the authentication process: `php/webapps/49843.txt.

 Which says that if we put the following payload in the login window of /admin/: